cozy/cozy-guidelines/README.md

 * key names must be no longer than 30 chars or 4 words
 * key names must be self-explicit
 * key names must be in english
+* key names are sorted by alphabetical order

 ## Express / Americano